sjwakeman/learn-deploy-on-day-one-v-000/README.md

 There is no better way to feel like a developer than by actually becoming one, which you do by shipping code.
 With everything you've learned thus far, we think you're ready for the challenge.
 In this lab, you'll make a change to the Learn website: you will be asked to add your information to our public student directory (visible to the world at http://students.learn.co) and put in motion the sequence of events to have your change go live in production.

-We have already created a template, but you need to use your Git, HTML and CSS skills to submit an updated version of the site with your information.
+We have already created a template, but you need to use your Git, HTML and CSS skills to submit an udated version of the site with your information.
 Here we go!

 ## Requirements